Train harder – recover smarter – perform stronger

 3. Optional hold: Many stay here for months; adjust only with provider guidance and goals.

-3. Faster ramp associated with more GI complaints and higher dropout
+• Faster escalation is commonly associated with more GI complaints and higher dropout risk in research settings

 AspectSafe ExampleTrial Escalation